mr-ravin/ShadowNetwork/README.md

 ## ShadowNetwork
-This repository contains the source code and experimental results of the paper.
+This repository contains the source code and experimental results of the paper: "A new approach to train models based on LSTMs, GRUs, and other similar variants."  presented in NGCT 2018,  Dehradun.
+Research paper will soon get published in CCIS Series of Springer.

 Author: Ravin Kumar